-Roberta Pughe is the Clinical Director of The Center for Relationship, LLC, in Princeton, New Jersey and a Clinical Fellow with The American Association of Marriage and Family Therapists, practicing psychotherapy since 1980.
+Roberta Pughe is the Clinical Director of The Center for Relationship, LLC, in Princeton, New Jersey, and a Clinical Fellow with The American Association of Marriage and Family Therapists, practicing psychotherapy since 1980.
 She has extensive experience in the practice of individual, couple, family, and group therapies.

 Roberta's education is grounded in diverse psychological modalities**, namely, Systems, Gestalt and Cognitive-Behavioral Therapies.
 Her integrative "multidisciplinary model" helps facilitate powerful enduring change, emotional maturity, authenticity and joy – all in the context of deepened contact with oneself and others.
-A new found inner strength, clarity and inspiration are acquired as the client learns to support their subtle voice within and to trust this guidance with confidence, self-worth and dignity.
+A new found inner strength, courage, and inspiration are acquired as the client learns to support their subtle voice within and to trust this guidance with confidence, self-worth and dignity.

 Published author, seasoned psychotherapist and healer -- Roberta has presented seminars and workshops throughout the United States, always with a focus on helping people with the integration of body and mind, so that "their Spirit can thrive".
 She has also contributed as a psychological adviser for media outlets locally and nationally including engagements as a consultant for Princeton Community Television, an HBO movie and as a facilitator for her own Talk Radio Show, "Feed Me Some Grapes".
 A dynamic and knowledgeable practitioner, Roberta has appeared as a guest psychotherapist on the MTV Series “True Life” and the Gordon Elliott Show.